 Event ID 4672 explained: detecting privileged logons in Windows

-Event ID 4672 — "Special privileges assigned to new logon" — fires on the Security channel every time a logon session is granted one of a fixed set of sensitive Windows privileges.
-In practice that means: every successful administrator-equivalent logon produces a 4672, immediately after the corresponding 4624.
-On most workstations, 4672 is rare; on domain controllers and admin jumpboxes, it's constant.
+Event ID 4672, "Special privileges assigned to new logon", fires on the Security channel every time a logon session is granted one of a fixed set of sensitive Windows privileges.
+In practice, every successful administrator-equivalent logon produces a 4672, written immediately after the corresponding 4624.
+On most workstations 4672 is rare.
+On domain controllers and admin jumpboxes it is constant.
 That asymmetry is what makes it useful.

-If you only filter Security records by one field, "give me all 4672s in the last week" is the cheapest "show me every privileged session in the estate" query you can run.
+If you filter Security by one field this week, run "all 4672s in the last seven days".
+It is the cheapest "show me every privileged session in the estate" query you can write.

 Where it fires

-Always on the host where the logon actually happened — same as 4624.
-A network logon to SERVER01 produces the 4624 and (if privileged) the 4672 on SERVER01, not on the originating workstation.
-To detect anything from 4672 at scale, you need Security collection from servers and DCs at minimum; from admin workstations and jumphosts if you can afford the volume.
+On the host where the logon actually happened, same as 4624.
+A network logon to SERVER01 produces the 4624 and the 4672 on SERVER01, not on the originating workstation.
+To detect anything from 4672 at scale you need Security collection from servers and DCs at minimum.
+Admin workstations and jumphosts if you can afford the volume.

 What the record contains